duk/awsstudyguide/EC2.md

 An Amazon AWS (China) account provides access to the China (Beijing) region only.
 The following table lists the regions provided by an AWS account.
 You can't describe or access additional regions from an AWS account, such as AWS GovCloud (US) or China (Beijing).

-Code	Name
-us-east-1
-US East (N. Virginia)
-us-east-2
-US East (Ohio)
-us-west-1
-US West (N. California)
-us-west-2
-US West (Oregon)
-ca-central-1
-Canada (Central)
-eu-west-1
-EU (Ireland)
-eu-central-1
-EU (Frankfurt)
-eu-west-2
-EU (London)
-ap-northeast-1
-Asia Pacific (Tokyo)
-ap-northeast-2
-Asia Pacific (Seoul)
-ap-southeast-1
-Asia Pacific (Singapore)
-ap-southeast-2
-Asia Pacific (Sydney)
-ap-south-1
-Asia Pacific (Mumbai)
-sa-east-1
-South America (São Paulo)
-For more information, see AWS Global Infrastructure.

 The number and mapping of Availability Zones per region may vary between AWS accounts.
 To get a list of the Availability Zones that are available to your account, you can use the Amazon EC2 console or the command line interface.
-For more information, see Describing Your Regions and Availability Zones.

-Regions and Endpoints
+## Regions and Endpoints

 When you work with an instance using the command line interface or API actions, you must specify its regional endpoint.
-For more information about the regions and endpoints for Amazon EC2, see Regions and Endpoints in the Amazon Web Services General Reference.

-For more information about endpoints and protocols in AWS GovCloud (US), see AWS GovCloud (US) Endpoints in the AWS GovCloud (US) User Guide.

 Describing Your Regions and Availability Zones

 You can use the Amazon EC2 console or the command line interface to determine which regions and Availability Zones are available for your account.
 For more information about these command line interfaces, see Accessing Amazon EC2.

-To find your regions and Availability Zones using the console
+### To find your regions and Availability Zones using the console

-Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/.
+1. Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/.

-From the navigation bar, view the options in the region selector.
+2. From the navigation bar, view the options in the region selector.

-						View your regions

-View the Availability Zones on the dashboard under Service Health, Availability Zone Status.
+3. View the Availability Zones on the dashboard under Service Health, Availability Zone Status.

-To find your regions and Availability Zones using the command line

-[AWS CLI] Use the describe-regions command as follows to describe the regions for your account.

-Copy
-aws ec2 describe-regions
-[AWS CLI] Use the describe-availability-zones command as follows to describe the Availability Zones within the specified region.

-Copy
-aws ec2 describe-availability-zones --region region-name [AWS Tools for Windows PowerShell] Use the Get-EC2Region command as follows to describe the regions for your account.

-Copy
-PS C:\> Get-EC2Region
-[AWS Tools for Windows PowerShell] Use the Get-EC2AvailabilityZone command as follows to describe the Availability Zones within the specified region.

-Copy
-PS C:\> Get-EC2AvailabilityZone -Region region-name Specifying the Region for a Resource

 Every time you create an Amazon EC2 resource, you can specify the region for the resource.
 You can specify the region for a resource using the AWS Management Console or the command line.